 The Photonic Forces team is part of the Center for Nanophotonics at AMOLF, and studies light-matter interactions at the nanoscale.
 We investigate the fundamental physics associated with such interactions, which are enhanced through optical field confinement in tailored nanophotonic systems, as well as the applications they allow.
 In particular, we study new ways to control both light and motion in optomechanical systems.
 All projects in the group involve the use and development of advanced optical measurement techniques and nanofabrication, with extensive support from the group leader and AMOLF technical staff.
 Within the group and the Center for Nanophotonics, we have a strong focus on stimulating development of young researchers in all professional aspects, as well as collaborations with other researchers at AMOLF and in national and international contexts.
 For more information, see www.optomechanics.nl.

+You need to meet the requirements for a doctors-degree and must have research experience in a non-Dutch academic environment.
 We seek an excellent candidate with a background in physics, with relevant experience (preferably in quantum optics, quantum technology, nanophotonics or general AMO physics).
-You need to meet the requirements for a doctors-degree.

 Terms of employment